cif/shippy/README.md

 ## Shippy

-Shippy is comprised of two servcies and a react client.
+Shippy is comprised of two servcies and React client.

 * Spring "products" app in `api/`
 * Typescript/Node "enrollment" servcie in `enrollment/`
 * Typescript/React app "client" in `client/`

-See combined API endpoint docs at `docs/index.html`
+See combined API endpoint docs at `docs/index.html`, run `make docs` to open in browser.

 # Quick Start